ymyke/witmo/README.md

-# rich interface

-- welcome screen: displayed just once, nice and fancy.
-- llm requests: part of main loop, prominent but not super prominent
-- llm responses: main outcome of the entire app, prominent, premium, good to read, render as markdown
-- system messages/updates: regular, subdued, medium grey?
-- menus: all menus as nice tables of key/menu pairs
-  - main menu: capture screens etc.; often
-  - select prompt menu: to select prompt to send along with image; often
-  - utility menus: any other menu of minor importance; rarely, make "unaufgeregt"
-- user text input: for custom prompts; regularly, clear and readable

 # README notes

 - mention that it currently supports ER but can be extended used for any game, esp when adding a prompt pack. cf ...
+- only tested on win + pwsh/terminal + python 3.11, no other testing done
+- mention default prompt pack
+  - mention currently known games

+- list requirements
+- explain how to enable debug mode

 # Calls

-python ./witmo.py -i "C:\code\witmo\history\elden-ring\cap_20250615_222200.jpg" -nc -s all=high story=none -g "elden ring" -l DEBUG
-python ./witmo.py -tc -s all=low story=none -g "elden ring" -c -l TRACE python ./witmo.py -c -d -s all=high story=none -g "elden ring"
+python ./witmo.py -i "C:\code\witmo\history\elden-ring\cap_20250615_222200.jpg" -nc -s all=high story=none -a ding -g "elden ring" -l DEBUG python ./witmo.py -tc -s all=low story=none -g "elden ring" -c -a ding -l TRACE python ./witmo.py -c -d -s all=high story=none -g "elden ring" -a ding

 # TODO

-- make the markdown output able to handle " • " as bullet points
-- maybe print 2-column output if the response is too long?
 - remove openapi key from entire history
-- review all the messages/prints
 - clean up all dependencies and produce a nice requirements.txt or poetry file.
-- display capture again
-- generic prompt pack for any game w/o specific pack?
-- android app?

 -----------------------------------